What is the National Child Strategy?

 The vision of the Child Strategy is a genuinely child- and family-friendly Finland that respects the rights of the child.
 A parliamentary committee prepared the Strategy in 2020.
 It helps to specify more detailed measures for improving the status of children.
 These measures are recorded in an implementation plan to be prepared for each government term.

-In Finland, most children are doing well, but there are also many challenges when it comes to the realisation of children’s rights.
-Different decisions and measures affect the status of children, but such effects are not always assessed thoroughly enough beforehand and children’s opinions and views are not taken into account systematically.
+In Finland, most children do well, but there are still many challenges when it comes realising children’s rights.
+Different decisions and measures affect the status of children, but such impacts are not always assessed thoroughly enough in advance, and children’s opinions and views are not taken into account systematically.
 Studies have shown that many children and young people experience discrimination or loneliness.
 Not all children receive the support or services they need.

 Read the press release on Child Strategy by the Ministry of Social Affairs and Health (stm.fi).

 You can read more about the information gathered during the preparation of the Strategy on the Publications page.
 You can find videos about the Child Strategy in Finnish and Swedish on the Rights of the child YouTube channel!